• Skip to main content

 This led to many brands adding white diodes to their blurple lights, in order to provide some light in every color.
 The result was a spectrum with all colors, but with peaks on red and blue.
 This is great for plants and similar to the spectra provided by the lights above.
 And the sun.

-These days, the best blurple fixtures still offer this spectrum, which is great.
-However, they have a few disadvantages.
+However, these types of lights still have a few disadvantages.
 The biggest is a less even light spread, similar to the COB fixtures.
 And they don’t get the same penetration of the COBs, so they kind of sit in the middle.

 Quantum and bar lights are better for an even light spread, while COBs are better for a deeper penetration.
 Blurple are not the best for either.
 Like COBs, they also need fans in the fixture.